 A. Watercolour Brush Hairs

-- Synthetic blends – Blended brushes are made with synthetic hairs with the addition of some natural hair.
+Manufacturerers make blended brushes with synthetic hairs with the addition of some natural hair.
 Blends offer performance and long life with some of the water handling and pointing features of natural hair.

 B. Watercolour Brush Shapes

-The two basic shapes of watercolour brushes are Rounds and Flats, but there are many other shapes designed for specific uses.
+Rounds and flats are the two most used shapes of watercolour brushes, but other shapes designed for specific uses.
 A wide range of sizes is available, from minute detail brushes to large wash brushes suitable for sweeping gestures.
 Testing the size and shape of marks for a variety of brushes is the best way to learn which ones suit you.

-- Scripts/Liners: These have long, pointed soft hairs and for painting long lines of varying thickness.
+These have long, pointed soft hairs are for painting long lines of varying thickness.
 Riggers: These are similar to lines, but have blunt or flat ends, for making lines of constant thickness.

 A round brush can make a variety of marks.